dxsooo/code-server-masscode/README.md

 end
 ```

-It is useful when you are a code snippet provider and you want to let your users code with web IDE.
+It is useful if you are a code snippet provider and you want to let your users code with web IDE.
 Or you get used to code in self-hosted web IDE on your cloud server and want to use managed code snippets.
+What you need to do is managing snippets with massCode.

 ## Usage

 As the image built with the [Dockerfile](./Dockerfile) doesn't contain any code, you should take the image as base image and prepare
-code snippets with massCode in your building machine.
+code snippets with massCode in your image building machine.
 Copy the massCode folder (the folder is `/home/{your_name}/massCode` by default) to this project directory and your dockerfile may looks like:

 ```dockerfile
 FROM dxsooo/code-server-masscode:1.0